DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   - "/overpowered-solo-roleplaying"
 ---

 Speedrun adventure modules as a brave explorer bot.
+Plan your route and compare your high score with others.
 Overpowered is a solo TTRPG compatible with any game that uses math.

-### This game is still under development!

- - Rules and dice app freely available below.
- - Play through pre-written adventure modules in an hour or two.
- - Manage your dice and make tough decisions to achieve a high score!
+Inspired by video game speedruns, arcade scoreboards, and strategy board games, Overpowered offers an entirely new way to enjoy your favorite ttrpg adventure modules.

  The **Deluxe Edition** includes:
  - A fantasy hack: Overloaded.